-The Challenge: As stated in the 1948 Universal Declaration of Human Rights, “Everyone has the right to a standard of living adequate for the health and well-being of himself and of his family, including food, clothing, housing and medical care and necessary social services, and the right to security in the event of unemployment, sickness, disability, widowhood, old age or other lack of livelihood in circumstances beyond his control.”
+The 1948 Universal Declaration of Human Rights states that “Everyone has the right to a standard of living adequate for the health and well-being of himself and of his family, including food, clothing, housing and medical care and necessary social services, and the right to security in the event of unemployment, sickness, disability, widowhood, old age or other lack of livelihood in circumstances beyond his control.”
 Governments have the responsibility to enact systems and controls that promote the progressive realization of these human rights – and that do not impede the progressive realization of human rights.

-The Housing First (rapid re-housing) approach to ending family homelessness is based firmly on the human right to housing and provides a good example of what the “progressive realization” of human rights actually means.
-Partnering for Change believes that the “housing first” approach can provide a base for systems change and that human rights, specifically “the human right to housing,” can become a vital means to engage not only policy makers and local, state and national government, but also the electorate.
-This ongoing effort should be framed within a context based on, and informed by, the progressive realization of basic human rights as defined in The International Bill of Rights: the Universal Declaration of Human Rights, the International Covenant on Economic, Social, and Cultural Rights, and Internal Covenant on Civil and Political Rights.
-Partnering For Change will promote policy reform based on the human right to housing at two levels, through advocacy with key stakeholders and through advocacy among the electorate.
-Collaborative partners in these efforts will include the National Law Center on Homelessness and Poverty, based in Washington, D.C. and the U.S. Human Rights Network, based in Atlanta, GA.
+Partnering for Change believes that “the human right to adequate housing” can become a vital means to engage not only policy makers and local, state and national government, but also the electorate.
+Our strategies are based within the context of the progressive realization of basic human rights as defined in The International Bill of Rights, the Universal Declaration of Human Rights, the International Covenant on Economic, Social, and Cultural Rights, and International Covenant on Civil and Political Rights.